 13. Gift Cards

-Gifts for the artist studio can include lighting, storage, furniture or just little things to brighten up the studio.
+Gifts for the artist’s studio can include lighting, storage, furniture, or just little things to brighten up the studio.
 A comfortable chair, a small cabinet, or even new studio curtains are all excellent presents for artists.

 I love getting unusual items for my studio and this year this Dali clock is definitely at the top of my list.
 It’s the perfect unique gift for artsy friends.